Bank4All/Bank4All/README.md

   1.1 Risk of WAR

   1.2 Risk of Embargo

   1.3 Risk of Fraud

   1.4 Risk of sink

   1.5 Risk of fail Docking/Piratry/Path extension

   1.6 Risk of time quality

   1.7 Risk of delivery-rejection

-    1.8 Risk of false assertion
+  1.8 Risk of error unreversible

   1.9 Risk of capacity

 2. Risk of valuation

     2.1 Risk of energy intrinsec value

     2.2 Risk of audit of content

     2.3 Risk of climat

     2.4 Risk of usuability

     2.5 Risk of opportunity

     2.6 Risk of cash seized

     2.7 Risk of hedging short mid and long term

 3. Risk of reputation

-    3.1 Asses each counterparty and politic terms until maturity 3.2 Superview of cash flow and impact on internal flow 3.3 Impact on quality of system, man, control and audit 3.4 Running the bank according to each regulators requisit 3.4.1 Follow each line of conducts
+    3.1 Asses each counterparty and politic terms until maturity

+    3.2 Superview of cash flow and impact on internal flow

+    3.3 Impact on quality of system, man, control and audit

+    3.4 Running the bank according to each regulators requisit

+        3.4.1 Follow each line of conducts

         3.4.2 Plan audit and report

         3.4.3 Secure people, secure data, secure organisation

 4. Risk of operations

     4.1 Control contract can be done

     4.2 Verifiy operations are runnable

-    4.3 Check operations are not implying emprise or been chained by sub value ( reverse emprise ) 4.4 Check Liquidity and reversability cost
+    4.3 Check operations are not implying emprise or been chained by sub value ( reverse emprise )

+    4.4 Check Liquidity and reversability cost

-    4.5 Check settlement date and delivery date have market counterpart or inline with cash buffer 4.6 Check impact on schedule charge
+    4.5 Check settlement date and delivery date have market counterpart or inline with cash buffer

+    4.6 Check impact on schedule charge

 5. Risk of Cash control

     5.1 Where is the cash

     5.2 Who own the cash

     5.3 Who need to pay

     5.4 Who is in charge to check and audit

     5.5 Who still has the full picture of the deal

 6. Risk of non auditable values

     6.1 Static data review

     6.2 Business event reevaluation

     6.3 Compliance alert

     6.4 Due diligence failures

     6.5 System failures

     6.6 Human failures

     6.7 Customers failures

-7. Risk of Fraud multi parties/ Piratry/ Mafia/ Terrorist/ Countries politics 7.1 Country referals
+7. Risk of Fraud multi parties/ Piratry/ Mafia/ Terrorist/ Countries politics

+    7.1 Country referals

-    7.2 Country health care system or policy for alien agent 7.3 Country level of investments against fraud/mafia/corruption 7.4 Country credit score for Cash Safety and Transaction Supervised 7.5 Region credit score for Cash Safety and Transaction Supervised 7.6 Local credit score for Cash Safety and Transaction Supervised
+    7.2 Country health care system or policy for alien agent

+    7.3 Country level of investments against fraud/mafia/corruption

+    7.4 Country credit score for Cash Safety and Transaction Supervised

+    7.5 Region credit score for Cash Safety and Transaction Supervised

+    7.6 Local credit score for Cash Safety and Transaction Supervised

 8. Risk of Credit

-    8.1 Credit analystics planning ( every month/ every quarter/ every year ) 8.2 Debt structuration
+    8.1 Credit analystics planning ( every month/ every quarter/ every year )

+    8.2 Debt structuration

     8.3 Debt chain on the bank

     8.4 Margin vs Insurance ( shariah compliance included )

     8.5 Settlement place and process

-    8.6 Defaults penalties agreement vs Default requesting Court and defender 8.7 Collateral vs Insurance vs Compute agent vs Bank protection
+    8.6 Defaults penalties agreement vs Default requesting Court and defender

+    8.7 Collateral vs Insurance vs Compute agent vs Bank protection

 ##### The Structurer